knative/specs/specs/eventing/broker.md

 Trigger.
 Events that pass the attributes filter MUST include context or extension attributes that match all key-value pairs exactly.

+If the attributes filter is not provided, Trigger MUST deliver all events to its subscriber.

 ### Delivery Spec

 Both BrokerSpec and TriggerSpec have a `Delivery` field of type